Saudi-led intervention in the Yemeni civil war: Other effects

-On 25 March 2015, Gulf Air, the Bahraini flag carrier airline announced the immediate suspension of service to Sanaʽa.
+On 25 March 2015, Gulf Air, the Bahraini flag carrier airline announced the immediate suspension of service to Sanaa.
 Somali airlines such as Daallo Airlines and Jubba Airways also encountered difficulties, as they were unable to fly over Yemen after its airspace became restricted.
 On 15 April 2015, Turkish Airlines suspended all Yemen flights until 1 June.

 Following Hadi's request, the administration of the Egypt-based Nilesat and Saudi-based Arabsat, two satellite communication companies, stopped broadcasting Yemeni state-run television channels that had fallen under Houthi control.
 The channels included Al-Yemen, Al-Eman, Saba News Agency and Aden TV.
-Armed Houthis closed down the Sanaʽa offices of four media outlets, including Al Jazeera, Yemen Shabab and Suhail channels, as well as Al-Masdar's newspaper and website.
+Armed Houthis closed down the Sanaa offices of four media outlets, including Al Jazeera, Yemen Shabab and Suhail channels, as well as Al-Masdar's newspaper and website.
 Al-Saeeda channel was also stormed, but was allowed to remain open on the condition it not broadcast anti-Houthi material.
 Houthi Political Office member Mohammad Al-Bukhaiti said the channels were closed for supporting the coalition.

 King Salman replaced his half-brother Muqrin as crown prince with Muhammad bin Nayef and named his son Mohammed bin Salman as defence minister, and then-Ambassador to the United States Adel al-Jubeir as foreign minister.
 Some reports linked the cabinet reshuffle to the war.
 At least one political analyst suggested that Muqrin was not supportive of the military intervention, and that this cost him his position.
 Prince Muqrin's Yemeni Lineage was pointed out as another possible cause.

 The exiled Yemeni government sent a request to the UN, asking for foreign troops on the ground.

 On 19 June 2015, WikiLeaks announced the intention of releasing over 500,000 Saudi diplomatic documents to the internet.
 In its statement, WikiLeaks referred to a recent electronic attack on the Saudi Foreign Ministry by a group calling itself the Yemen Cyber Army, but did not indicate whether they passed the documents to WikiLeaks.

+The Sudanese Rapid Support Forces (RSF), which went on to gain international notoriety for committing genocide in Darfur during the Sudanese Civil War, participated in the intervention on a mercenary basis.
+They reportedly killed civilians and destroyed infrastructure during the operation, for which they were accused of war crimes by organisations such as Human Rights Watch.
+Importantly, the RSF also traces back its ongoing relations with the United Arab Emirates to the intervention in Yemen, which brought RSF leader Hemedti in contact with Emirati representatives.